 To enjoy a solo hike, you have to pack the required gear.
 A few days before the walk, research what you need for the walk.
 The must-haves, also known as the ten essentials, include a headlamp with extra batteries, lightweight shelter, extra water, extra food, sun protection, means of navigation such as a map or satellite phone, fire, clothing, knife, and a first aid kit.

 Other Items You Will Need

-- Top-quality socks – You can avoid blisters by wearing good socks that are breathable and provide support.
+- Top-quality socks – You can avoid blisters by wearing high-quality socks that are breathable and provide support.
 What’s more, these socks keep away leeches and insects such as mosquitoes.
 Carry at least two pairs of socks.

-- A Survival whistle – what happens when you get injured on the trail and can barely move?
+- A Survival whistle – What happens when you get injured on the trail and can barely move?
 Or when you get lost and don’t know which direction to take?
 A survival whistle, as the name suggests, will help you find help quickly.
 Blowing it three times is a request for help and is recognized globally.
 Stay at one place and make the three blasts regularly, each lasting about 3 seconds.

-- Trekking Poles – your legs carry most of your body weight and the weight of your daypack/backpack.
+- Trekking Poles – Your legs carry most of your body weight and the weight of your daypack/backpack.
 On rough terrain, you can easily trip and fall when something on the ground catches your foot.
 Hiking poles can help take the stress off your knees and offer better balance.
 Read more on why you need to use trekking poles when hiking.

-- Hiking boots/shoes – you need footwear specialized for hiking.
+- Hiking boots/shoes – You need footwear specialized for hiking.
 Trekking shoes/boots provide support, have better traction are more comfortable than regular shoes.
 Hiking boots/shoes enable you to walk on uneven terrains with ease.